Yorktown campaign: British planning for 1781

-General Clinton never articulated a coherent vision for what the goals for British operations of the coming campaign season should be in the early months of 1781.
+Clinton never articulated a coherent vision for what the goals for British operations of the coming campaign season should be in the early months of 1781.
 Part of his problem lay in a difficult relationship with his naval counterpart in New York, the aging Vice Admiral Marriot Arbuthnot.
 Both men were stubborn, prone to temper, and had prickly personalities; due to repeated clashes, their working relationship had completely broken down.
 In the fall of 1780 Clinton had requested that either he or Arbuthnot be recalled; however, orders recalling Arbuthnot did not arrive until June.
 Until then, according to historian George Billias, "The two men could not act alone, and would not act together".
 Arbuthnot was replaced by Sir Thomas Graves, with whom Clinton had a somewhat better working relationship.

 The British presence in the south consisted of the strongly fortified ports of Savannah, Georgia and Charleston, South Carolina, and a string of outposts in the interior of those two states.
 Although the strongest outposts were relatively immune to attack from the Patriot militia that were their only formal opposition in those states, the smaller outposts, as well as supply convoys and messengers, were often the target of militia commanders like Thomas Sumter and Francis Marion.
 Portsmouth had most recently been occupied in October 1780 by a force under the command of Major General Alexander Leslie, but Lieutenant General Charles, Earl Cornwallis, commanding the British southern army, had ordered them to South Carolina in November.
 To replace General Leslie at Portsmouth, General Clinton sent 1,600 troops under General Benedict Arnold (recently commissioned into the British Army as a brigadier) to Virginia in late December.